Patriofelis: Size

 Patriofelis is the largest oxyaenid from which postcranial remains are known.
 Wortman suggested that its overall body size was roughly equal to that of a black bear, though was working under the assumption of felid affinities.
 The type species, of Patriofelis, P. ulta, was the smaller species, weighing at least 30 kg.
+Sorkin, in his 2008 paper, suggested P. ferox was comparable to Thylacosmilus in size, which weighed 150 kg within the paper.
 In a 2010 publication, Michael Morlo, Gregg F. Gunnell, and Doris Nagel provided general body mass estimates for both Patriofelis species of 30-100 kg.
 In a 2024 paper, Mark S. Juhn and colleagues used a scaling method proposed by Van Valkenburgh in 1990, wherein the size of the largest lower molar was used in a regression analysis, to calculate the body sizes of various extinct mammalian predators, listing their mass estimates in their supplemental materials.
 Using this method they obtained a body mass of 30.66 kg for P. ulta, and a larger body mass of 55.06 kg for the larger P. ferox.